 KEYNOTE - Janez Urevc (@slashrsm): Ask Not What the Community Can Do for You, Ask What You Can Do for the Community

 Only 0.5% of the users of Drupal contribute to the community.
-In this keynote Janez engaged the listeners to contribute to the community as well.
-He also showed the pros and cons of free software and propriety software and the processes in development with too many discussions and too few releases and too few contributers and missing functionalities.
-Engagement of developers is the core key for a community driven development.
+In this keynote, Janez engaged the listeners to contribute to the community as well.
+He also showed the pros and cons of free software and propriety software and the processes in development with too many discussions and too few releases and too few contributors and missing functionalities.
+The engagement of developers is the core key for community-driven development.

-Tamás Hajas (@eccegostudio): Short Twig recipes for Drupalers
+Tamás Hajas (@eccegostudio): Short Twig recipes for Drupalersto

 Basics and advanced examples of Twig templates, inheritance, embedding, including and other useful recipes around Twig.
 An interesting talk but sadly a small crowd.